f1nal3/Juniorgram/Docs/Deeping intro ASIO.md

 2. Define a callback function that will be called when an asynchronous reading operation is completed.
 3. In a client application, allocate and open an active TCP socket, and then, connect it to a remote application.
-In a server application, obtain a connected active TCP socket by accepting a connection request.
+In a kernel application, obtain a connected active TCP socket by accepting a connection request.
 4. Allocate a buffer big enough for the expected message to fit in.
 5. Initiate an asynchronous reading operation by calling the socket's async_read_